-The principal can fixed-term suspend individuals in response to a serious breach or persistent breaches of the school's behaviour policy.
+Where absolutely necessary, the principal can use a fixed-term suspension for a child in response to a serious breach or persistent breaches of the school's behaviour policy.
 Where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, a permanent exclusion can be applied.
-(See Exclusions and Suspension Policy for detail)
+(See Exclusions and Suspension Policy for detail.)